mallika2011/mallika2011.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
-I am Mallika, a final year BTech. in Computer Science undergraduate student at the [International Institute of Information Technology, Hyderabad](https://www.iiit.ac.in/).
+I am Mallika, a final year BTech. in CS undergraduate student at the [International Institute of Information Technology, Hyderabad](https://www.iiit.ac.in/).
 I am an inquisitive student and am always eager to explore new concepts in the realm of computer science.
 Deeply passionate about the field of Natural Language Processing and linguistics, I enjoy reading about exciting research in this domain.

 I am an undergraduate research student at [Precog IIITH](https://precog.iiit.ac.in/) advised by [Prof. Ponnurangam Kumaraguru](https://scholar.google.com/citations?user=MfzQyP8AAAAJ&hl=en).
 My work revolves around Social Computing and NLP for social good.